Egyptian mediators hold talks to firm up Israel-Hamas truce | Law-Order

 More than 250 people were killed, the vast majority of them Palestinians.Gaza Citys busiest commercial area, Omar al-Mukhtar Street, was covered in debris, smashed cars and twisted metal after a 13-floor building in its center was flattened in an Israeli airstrike.

 Egyptian mediators held talks Saturday to firm up an Israel-Hamas cease-fire as Palestinians in the Hamas-ruled Gaza Strip began to assess the damage from 11 days of intense Israeli bombardment.
-A 130-truck convoy carrying urgently needed aid was headed to Gaza.
+A 130-truck convoy carrying urgent humanitarian aid headed to Gaza.

 Saturday marked the first full day of a truce that ended the fourth Israel-Hamas war in just over a decade.
 In the fighting, Israel unleashed hundreds of airstrikes against militant targets in Gaza, while Hamas and other militants fired more than 4,000 rockets toward Israel.
 More than 250 people were killed, the vast majority of them Palestinians.

-Gaza City's busiest commercial area, Omar al-Mukhtar Street, was covered in debris, smashed cars and twisted metal after a 13-floor building in its center was flattened in an Israeli airstrike.
+Gaza City's busiest commercial area, Omar al-Mukhtar Street, was covered in debris, smashed cars and twisted metal after a 13-floor building in its centre were flattened in an Israeli airstrike.
 Merchandise was covered in soot and strewn inside smashed stores and on the pavement.
-Municipal workers removed broken glass and twisted metal from streets and sidewalks.
-“We really didn't expect this amount of damage,'' said Ashour Subeih, who sells baby clothes.
-“We thought the strike was a bit further from us.
-But as you can see not an area of the shop is intact.”
+Municipal workers swept broken glass and twisted metal from streets and sidewalks.
+"We really didn't expect this amount of damage,'' said Ashour Subeih, who sells baby clothes.
+"We thought the strike was a bit further from us.
+But as you can see not an area of the shop is intact."
 Having been in business for one year, Subeih estimated his losses were double what he has made so far.
+Drone video and photos showed some city blocks reduced to rubble, in-between homes and businesses left standing.
 Both Israel and Hamas have claimed victory.
 There was a widespread expectation that the cease-fire would stick for now, but that another round of fighting at some point seems inevitable.
 Underlying issues remain unresolved, including an Israeli-Egyptian border blockade, now in its 14th year, that is choking Gaza's more than 2 million residents and a refusal by the Islamic militant Hamas to disarm.

-The war has further sidelined Hamas' main political rival, the internationally backed Palestinian Authority, which oversees autonomous enclaves in the Israeli-occupied West Bank.
-It appeared that Hamas increasingly positioned itself as a defender of Jerusalem in Palestinian public opinion.
+The war has further sidelined Hamas' main political rival, the internationally-backed Palestinian Authority, which oversees autonomous enclaves in the Israeli-occupied West Bank.
+Hamas' popularity seemed to be growing as it positioned itself as a defender of Palestinian claims to Jerusalem.

 On Friday, hours after the cease-fire took effect, thousands of Palestinians in the Al-Aqsa compound chanted against Palestinian President Mahmoud Abbas and his self-rule government.
 "Dogs of the Palestinian Authority, out, out,'' they shouted, and ''The people want the president to leave."
 It was an unprecedented display of anger against Abbas.
 The conflict also brought to the surface deep frustration among Palestinians, whether in the occupied West Bank, Gaza or within Israel, over the status quo, with the Israeli-Palestinian peace process all but abandoned for years.
 Despite his weakened status, Abbas will be the point of contact for any renewed US diplomacy, since Israel and the West, including the United States, consider Hamas a terrorist organisation.
 US Secretary of State Antony Blinken is to meet with Abbas and Israeli leaders when he visits in the coming week.
 Abbas is expected to raise demands that any Gaza reconstruction plans go through the Palestinian Authority to avoid strengthening Hamas.

+Abbas met Saturday with Egyptian mediators, discussing the rebuilding of Gaza and internal Palestinian relations, according to the official Palestinian news agency Wafa.

-Meanwhile, two teams of Egyptian mediators are in Israel and the Palestinian territories to continue talks on firming up a cease-fire deal — and securing a long-term calm, an Egyptian diplomat said Saturday.
+An Egyptian diplomat said Saturday that two teams of mediators are in Israel and the Palestinian territories to continue talks on firming up a cease-fire deal and security long-term calm.

 The diplomat said discussions include implementing agreed-on measures in Gaza and Jerusalem, including ways to prevent practices that led to the latest fighting.
-The official did not elaborate.
-He was apparently referring to violence at the Al-Aqsa Mosque and the planned eviction of Palestinian families from the Sheikh Jarrah neighborhood in east Jerusalem.
+He did not elaborate.
+He was apparently referring to violence at the Al-Aqsa Mosque and the planned eviction of Palestinian families from the Sheikh Jarrah neighbourhood in east Jerusalem.

 The diplomat spoke on condition of anonymity to discuss behind-the-scenes deliberations.